globalgov/manydata/README.md

 <img src="man/figures/README-overlap-1.png" width="100%" />

-The `compare_missing()` function returns a tibble with the number and percentage of missing observations in datasets within database.
+The `compare_missing()` function returns a tibble with the number and percentage of missing observations in datasets within datacube.

 ``` r
 plot(compare_missing(emperors))